devrev/airdrop-shared/docs/incremental_mode.md

 To retrieve only the resources from the API that have to be updated, filtering on The API should be implemented.

-#### Reset incremental mode

-Check for a `reset_extract_from` flag in `adapter.event.payload.event_context`.
-If true and an `extract_from` timestamp is provided, use that timestamp instead of `lastSuccessfulSyncStarted`.
-If no extract_from is provided, start from the beginning (no timestamp filter, no incremental sync).

 Note:
 - `adapter.state.lastSuccessfulSyncStarted` and `adapter.state.lastSyncStarted` are internal properties of the ts-adaas library, so no need to define it.
 This should be a read-only property.